swup/docs/src/docs/announcements/swup-4.md

 ## Official Astro integration {#astro-integration}

-[Astro](https://astro.build/) and swup are a great fit.
-Where Astro manages the rendering of your site, swup takes over on the client side to add animated page transitions, caching and smart preloading to make everything feel smooth and snappy.
+[Astro](https://astro.build/) and swup are a great fit for multi-page apps.
+Where Astro manages the rendering of your site, swup takes over on the client side to provide animated page transitions, caching and smart preloading to make everything feel smooth and snappy.
 This has of course always been available for you to set up manually.

 Now there is an [official Astro integration for swup](https://github.com/swup/astro) for getting started quickly.
 It comes with fade animations, sane default options, and the most handy plugins